-

 Classification - Phyllotaxis

 Learn how to identify and classify the four main types of phyllotaxis, the arrangement of leaves or other elements on a stem.
-Find out how to use parastichy numbers, divergence …
+Find out how to use parastichy numbers, divergence angles, and …

 Phyllotaxis - Encyclopedia.com